GMECH7/rss_islandr/docs/features.md

 |---|---|---|
 | European River Network (EU-Hydro), generated using the Copernicus Land Monitoring Service information of the European Union | `https://image.discomap.eea.europa.eu/arcgis/services/EUHydro/EUHydro_RiverNetworkDatabase/MapServer/WMSServer` | `0,1,2,3,4,5` |

+Two geological layers (IGME1500 and IQUAME 2500) are configured in `config.js` but have no check box in the layer panel of the map page yet, so they cannot be switched on at present.

 An overview of the BGR web services is available at <https://services.bgr.de/uebersicht/kurzlinks>.

 ### Adding a map layer